-Colombo, Negambo, Habarana, Kandy, Nuwara Eiya & Bentota
+Colombo, Negombo, Habarana, Kandy, Nuwara Eliya & Bentota

 Explore Sri Lanka at a leisurely pace, on a journey you’ll want to last forever.
 You’ll immerse yourself in this lush country’s natural and historic wonders.
 With a plethora of tea plantations and National Parks, where flocks of pink flamingos gather, elephants and leopards hide in the awe-inspiring forests and valleys of the Horton Plains.
 To the ancient mountain fort of Sigiriya and Anuradhapura’s haunting ruins, this amazing destination is not just about the sites, but the amazing food you’ll enjoy along the way.

 Day 01: Depart Australia – Arrive Colombo (-/-/-)